othomantegazza/data-and-sci-open-books/README.md

 ## More Books at Bookdown

-- Check out the [bookdown](https://bookdown.org/home/) repository for many more
+- Check out the [bookdown](https://bookdown.org/home/) repository for many more.

+## Authors

+Support the authors of these textbooks with the means that are available to you, they are heroes.